SSWConsulting/SSW.Rules.Content/rules/do-you-encapsulate-your-scripts-to-avoid-cluttering-the-global-namespace-and-clashing-with-other-scripts/rule.md

 ---
+type: rule
+title: Do you encapsulate your scripts to avoid cluttering the global namespace and clashing with other scripts?
 uri: do-you-encapsulate-your-scripts-to-avoid-cluttering-the-global-namespace-and-clashing-with-other-scripts
-title: Do you encapsulate your scripts to avoid cluttering the global namespace and clashing with other scripts?
-created: 2015-05-28 05:30:10
+created: 2015-05-28T05:30:10.0000000Z
-authors:
+authors: []

 ---